rodrigolive/ask-on-slack-mcp/README.md

 - `--slack-channel-id` - Channel ID where the bot will operate
 - `--slack-user-id` - User ID to mention when asking questions
 - `--log-level` - (Optional) Logging level (default: INFO)
+- `--log-file` - (Optional) Log file path (if specified, logs will be written to file instead of stderr)

 ### Environment Variables (Alternative)